StarsoftAnalysis/lightboxSSA/README.md

 ```html
 <img class="lightbox-img1" src="thingy.png">
 ```

+The value of the `data-lightbox` attribute is used to group images into galleries.
+Use a unique attribute, or no attribute, to create a lightbox for a single image with no gallery.

 ### Details
 The lightbox will take details (caption, title, alt text, etc.) from the img or the figure, or both.
 If the lightbox is attached